gyrogami logo

 • Manufacture custom presentation cases

 Those buying pre-made parts can't appreciate what is required to manufacture them.
 It's convenient, necessary for many, and by no means shameful (but it means your items can not legally be called handmade, let's be clear).
-However, being at the mercy of whatever the supplier has severely limits the selection, variety, and ultimately quality.
+However, being at the mercy of the supplier severely limits the selection, variety, and quality.

 My pricing spreadsheet has a minimum of 75 fields and continually evolves.

-Making butted maille is easily measured by start and finish times.
-Advanced techniques like welding or soldering become a different matter.
+Advanced chainmaking techniques like welding or soldering become a different matter.
 It might take 100 elapsed minutes to add 20 links.
 Time is wasted on failed welds and melted links so it might only take 60 actual minutes.
-Every metric is important, especially failures and wasted time, to know how long it should take for accurate pricing but also how long it really takes for time budgeting.

 Without a way to quantify what is being used (materials) and how long it takes (labor) then money will be lost.
 My pricing spreadsheet has a minimum of 75 fields and continually evolves.
 There are formulas for wholesale and retail pricing, rush orders, discounts, and more.